Skip to Content Top

 Deer mice are a small, adaptable species of rodents found across North America.
 They are ecologically significant due to their role in seed dispersal and as subjects of scientific research, and they are also important in the context of disease transmission.
 Understanding their biology and behavior contributes to a more comprehensive understanding of ecosystems and public health.

-Where Are Deer Mice Found?
+Are Deer Mice Harmful?

 Deer mice (Peromyscus maniculatus) are highly adaptable rodents and can be found in a variety of habitats across North America.
 Their distribution spans a wide range, from the Arctic Circle to Central America.
 Here are some common places where you might find deer mice: